Which Camera Is Right for You? Our Simple Camera Buying Guide!

 Mirrorless system cameras for beginners are generally slightly cheaper than comparable DSLR cameras.
 You can already get a simple system camera with a kit lens starting at 300 euros.

 Nowadays there are also a substantial number of lenses available for the Alpha 6000.
-For an overview, check out our post on Sony Alpha 6000 lenses.
+For an overview, check out this post:

 Mirrorless system cameras for advanced users

 Price level: 1,000-2,500 euros